Scattering and Sparse Partitions, and their Applications

 \section{From Scattering Partitions to \SPR: Proof of \Cref{thm:Scattering_Implies_SPR}}

+This entire section is devoted to the proof of \Cref{thm:Scattering_Implies_SPR}.
 We will assume w.l.o.g. that the minimal pairwise distance in the graph is exactly $1$, otherwise we can scale all the weights accordingly.
-The set of terminals denoted $K=\{t_1,\dots,t_k\}$.
+The set of terminals is denoted by $K=\{t_1,\dots,t_k\}$.
 For every vertex $v\in V$, denote by $D(v)=d_G(v,K)$ the distance to its closest terminal.
 Note that $\min_{v\in V\setminus K}D(v)\ge 1$.

 Similarly to previous papers on the \SPR problem, we will create a minor using \emph{terminal partitions}.
 Specifically, we partition the vertices into $k$ connected clusters, with a single terminal in each cluster.
 Such a partition induces a minor by contracting all the internal edges in each cluster.